 Metal Expansion Joint Engineering

 Our skilled staff specializes in pipe motion technology and has an in-depth understanding of the critical nature of expansion joint applications.
-As the most experienced metal expansion joint manufacturer in the country, Senior Flexonics understands the demands that many customers face, and can offer solutions for pipe motion problems found in many industries.
+As the most experienced metal expansion joint manufacturer in North America, Senior Flexonics understands the demands that many customers face, and can offer solutions for pipe motion problems found in many industries.

 Single Metal Expansion Joints – Offered in sizes ranging from 2″ to 144″